Experienced Denver Personal Injury Attorneys Fighting for You

 Reach out to our law firm for a no-cost, no-obligation consultation today.
 Call our personal injury lawyers in the state of Colorado at (303) 999-9999 or contact us online.

-Watch how we have helped our former clients with their injury case and their experience with our personal injury law firm.
+Watch our past clients share how we helped them with their injury cases and their experience with our Denver personal injury law firm.

 Do I Have a Personal Injury Case in Denver?

-One of the most frequently asked questions we get at Boesen Law is about if our client has a personal injury case or not.
-First of all, let’s define what is considered personal injury.
+One of the most common questions we receive is whether a client has a personal injury case.
+First, let’s define what qualifies as a personal injury.

 What is Personal Injury?